-approving the annual programme of supervisory activities for Eni, coordinating its implementation and analysing the results; managing the flow of relevant information with the Company units and with the 231 Supervisory Bodies of the Italian subsidiaries.
-The budget of the Eni 231 Supervisory Body is approved by the Board of Directors on the basis of the requests of the 231 Supervisory Body itself.
-Reporting The Eni SpA 231 Supervisory Body periodically reports on its activities to the Control and Risk Committee and the Board of Statutory Auditors, as well as to the Chairman and the CEO, who then informs the Board of Directors when reporting on the exercise of his delegated powers.
-The 231 Supervisory Body and the Internal Audit function The Internal Audit function is also responsible for conducting audits on behalf of the Eni 231 Supervisory Body, following a schedule approved annually by the 231 Supervisory Body, which is an integral part of the Audit Plan.
+The 231 Supervisory Body and the Internal Audit function

+The Eni SpA 231 Supervisory Body periodically reports on its activities to the Control and Risk Committee and the Board of Statutory Auditors, as well as to the Chairman and the CEO, who then informs the Board of Directors when reporting on the exercise of his delegated powers.

+The Internal Audit function is also responsible for conducting audits on behalf of the Eni 231 Supervisory Body, following a schedule approved annually by the 231 Supervisory Body, which is an integral part of the Audit Plan.
 It also provides support to oversight activities, as requested, of the 231 Supervisory Bodies of Italian subsidiaries as provided for by their Model 231, when required.